vigor-yuan/genallsetter2kt/README.md

 ## Usage

-### 热键
+### Shortcuts

-你只需要记住Generate的热键即可，在mac上为`⌘ + N`， 在Windows上为`Alt + Insert`
+You only need to remember the shortcut for Generate, which is `⌘ + N` on macOS and `Alt + Insert` on Windows.

-### 演示
+### Demonstration

 #### Generate All Setter

-如果只是想调用Java对象的所有Set方法，你可以这样做，在new对象的语句上唤出Generate菜单，选择 `Generate All Setter`。
+If you want to call all Set methods of a Java object, you can do so by invoking the Generate menu on the new object statement and selecting `Generate All Setter`.

 ![set](https://tva1.sinaimg.cn/large/007S8ZIlgy1gide98s6wng30go0km0yp.gif)

 #### Generate All Setter With Default Value

-`Generate All Setter` 不会帮你填写内容，如果你想自动填写默认值，你可以选择`Generate All Setter With Default Value`.
+`Generate All Setter` won't fill in content for you.
+If you want to automatically fill in default values, you can choose `Generate All Setter With Default Value`.

 ![set 默认值](https://tva1.sinaimg.cn/large/007S8ZIlgy1gideb8a62zg30go0kmjzi.gif)

 #### Generate All Setter And Getter

-插件还提供了从当前方法内部搜寻可以生成Get方法的参数或者是本地变量。勾选后，插件会在参数或本地变量中寻找同名同类型的成员变量并自动填充get方法，达到类似于BeanUtils的效果。这对于对象转换来说很有用
+The plugin also provides the ability to search for parameters or local variables within the current method that can generate Get methods.
+When checked, the plugin will search for member variables with the same name and type in parameters or local variables and automatically fill in the get method, achieving a similar effect to BeanUtils.
+This is useful for object conversion.

 ![set and get](https://tva1.sinaimg.cn/large/007S8ZIlgy1gidefncktlg30go0kmnpd.gif)